-c.
-Inpatient Psychiatric Services
+(4) Inpatient Psychiatric Services

-- i.
-CONTRACTOR shall arrange for the provision of voluntary and involuntary inpatient hospitalizations for children and youth 24 years and younger when medical necessity has been determined. - ii.
+CONTRACTOR shall arrange for the provision of voluntary and involuntary inpatient hospitalizations for adult clients twenty-five (25) years of age or older when medical necessity has been determined.
 CONTRACTOR shall authorize placement, find a bed with a contracted psychiatric facility, and arrange for transportation.
 Examples of qualified inpatient subcontractors include St. Helena Hospital, Woodland Memorial Hospital, Aurora Behavioral Healthcare, Restpadd and Marin General Hospital.
-COUNTY expects length of stay to range from three to seven days.
+COUNTY expects length of stay to range from three (3) to seven (7) days.

-iii.
 CONTRACTOR shall monitor inpatient care and coordinate linkage and treatment upon discharge.